ghaskins/riak_wiki/pages/Webmachine/Webmachine-Demo.md

 </body></html>
 ```

-h3.
-HTTP Caching Support
+## HTTP Caching Support

-HTTP caching support is also quite easy, with functions allowing resources to define (e.g.) @last_modified@, @expires@, and @generate_etag@.
-For instance, since representations of this resource vary only by URI Path, I could use an extremely simple entity tag unfit for most real applications but sufficient for this example:
+HTTP caching support is also quite easy, with functions allowing
+resources to define (e.g.) `last_modified`, `expires`, and
+`generate_etag`.
+For instance, since representations of this resource
+vary only by URI Path, I could use an extremely simple entity tag
+unfit for most real applications but sufficient for this example:

 ```erlang
 generate_etag(ReqData, Context) -> {wrq:raw_path(ReqData), ReqData, Context}.